axelzwaans/Bear-Ninja-Hunter/README.md

 # Bear.Ninja.Hunter

-Bear.Ninja.Hunter is a web browser based rock, paper, scissors type game.
-In this case I'm using bear, ninja, hunter (bear eats ninja, ninkja kills hunter, hunter shoots bear).
-The player plays a game of chance against the computer, and if the player beats the computer to 5 wins, they will get an alert with a fun fact about bears (or ninjas, or hunters!).
+Bear.Ninja.Hunter is a web browser based rock, paper, scissors type retro arcade game.
+In this case I'm using bear, ninja, hunter (bear eats ninja, ninja kills hunter, hunter shoots bear).
+The player wins the round if they reach 5 points before the computer does.

 # UX

-The website draws the player direcly into the game.
+Everything in this game is designed to give the player a relaxing gaming experience while enjoying retro graphics.

 # UI

 While the game required minimal interface between the user and the computer, simple pseudo styles are added to the selectors to give the player a deeper sense of engagement with the game.
-Sound effects are played when the player has won a round, and a fun fact is displayed if the player beats the computor to 5 wins.
+Sound effects are used when the player has won a round.

 # Design

 **Imagery**

-The images for bear, hunter and ninja were downloaded from [pinterest.com](www.pinterest.com).
-Whenever a character loses a round, their image will be replaced with a 'sad' image.
+WHen hovered over, the images are enlarged.
+Whenever a character loses a turn, their image will be replaced with a corresponding 'sad' image.

 **Fonts**